 \subsection{Determining each player's best response}

-In the definitions above, we have simply stated that the continuous decision variables~$y_i^*$ are the optimal decision of player~$i$ given the binary variable and the rivals' decisions.
-In order to efficiently compute the best response of each player given the decisions of her rivals, we use first order optimality conditions with regard to the continuous decision variables.
+In the definitions above, we have simply stated that the continuous decision variables~$y_i^*$ are optimal for player~$i$ given the binary variable and the rivals' decisions.
+In order to efficiently compute this best response of each player, we use first-order optimality conditions with regard to the continuous decision variables.
 Hence, we need to make sure these conditions are necessary and sufficient so that we can capture the entire equilibrium set.
-An assumption on compactness is also needed for the selection of certain parameters of our method. \begin{itemize} \itemAss{KKT:conditions} We assume that for each player~$i \in I$, problem~\eqref{model:individual_optimization_problem} is such that the first order optimality (KKT) conditions are necessary and sufficient with respect to the variables~$y_i$, and the feasible region defined by the constraints $g_i\big(x_i,y_i\big)$ is compact and non-empty, for a fixed realization of~$x_i$ . \end{itemize} As an example, the KKT conditions are necessary and sufficient for problem~\eqref{model:individual_optimization_problem} if~$f_i(\fixedx,\cdot,y_{-i})$ are convex and~$g_i(\fixedx,\cdot )$ affine for any fixed value~$\fixedx \in \{0,1\}$ and any fixed vector~$y_{-i} \in K_{-i}$.
+An assumption on compactness is also needed for the selection of certain parameters of our method. \begin{itemize} \itemAss{KKT:conditions} Assume that for each player~$i \in I$, problem~\eqref{model:individual_optimization_problem} is such that the first-order optimality (KKT) conditions are necessary and sufficient with respect to the variables~$y_i$, and the feasible region defined by the constraints $g_i\big(x_i,y_i\big)$ is compact and non-empty, for a fixed realization of~$x_i$ and for any fixed feasible strategy by the rivals~$y_{-i} \in \mathcal{K}_{-i}$ . \end{itemize} As an example, the KKT conditions are necessary and sufficient for problem~\eqref{model:individual_optimization_problem} if~$f_i(\fixedx,\cdot,y_{-i})$ are convex and~$g_i(\fixedx,\cdot )$ affine for any fixed value~$\fixedx \in \{0,1\}$ and any fixed vector~$y_{-i} \in \mathcal{K}_{-i}$.